feast-dev/feast/docs/README.md

 [this document](getting-started/architecture-and-components/push-vs-pull-model.md) for a more detailed discussion.
 {% endhint %}

-{% hint style="info" %}
-{% endhint %}

 ## Who is Feast for?

-Feast helps ML platform teams with DevOps experience productionize real-time models.
-Feast can also help these teams build towards a feature platform that improves collaboration between engineers and data scientists.
+Feast helps ML platform/MLOps teams with DevOps experience productionize real-time models.
+Feast also helps these teams build a feature platform that improves collaboration between data engineers, software engineers, machine learning engineers, and data scientists.

 Feast is likely **not** the right tool if you
 * are in an organization that’s just getting started with ML and is not yet sure what the business impact of ML is
-* rely primarily on unstructured data
-* need very low latency feature retrieval (e.g. p99 feature retrieval << 10ms)
-* have a small team to support a large number of use cases

 ## What Feast is not?